 Depending on how you homeschool whether you teach year-round or like us 9 months (approximately 39 weeks), just divide the weeks by the number of standards you plan on teaching.

-For us this is 39 weeks/6 standards = 6.5 weeks we can dedicate to each standard.
-Next, decide on how many days per week you plan on holding your science class.
+For us, this is 39 weeks/6 standards = 6.5 weeks we can dedicate to each standard.
+Next, decide how many days per week you plan on holding your science class.
 For us, it’s twice a week (Tuesdays and Thursdays).
 This means that each standard should be covered within 13 class days (6.5 x 2).